 Today you should definitely visit the Old Mission,Santa Barbara which stands majestically overlooking the city.

 Founded in 1786, this is still home to Franciscan friars (although we didn’t see any when we went.
 I think they cloister themselves away making beer and meditating).

 For $12 you can take a tour through the ancient hallows, the photogenic gardens and old cemeteries, gaze at the art and architecture and just generally take your time to marvel.

-Have dinner in the Funk Zone, a new area of former fishing warehouses now home to restaurants, bars and wine tasting rooms.
+Have dinner in the Funk Zone, this relatively new area of former fishing warehouses is now home to restaurants, bars and wine tasting rooms.
 We had a fabulous sharing plates dinner at The Lark.